HERO Research Registry

-The HERO Registry formally called the Healthcare Worker Exposure Response & Outcomes (HERO) Registry, collects information from healthcare workers to better understand the impact that the COVID-19 pandemic has on you, your colleagues, family, and friends.
+The HERO Registry, formally called the Healthcare Worker Exposure Response & Outcomes (HERO) Registry, collects information from essential workers in health care to better understand the impact that the COVID-19 pandemic has on you, your colleagues, family, and friends.

 Your participation is entirely voluntary and there is no cost to join.
 It takes only a few minutes to sign up.